May 2012 - Tuscany, 12-night Med Cruise, and Rome

 for our dates in May at Hotel Oceania on a Rick Steves discount.
 Did not ask

 what the rate was without discount.

-The first thing we did after checking into hotel was to find a full-service Laundromat to have our laundry done.
+The first thing we did after checking into the hotel was to find a full-service laundry to have our laundry done.
 Our hotel recommended a business within walking distance.
-A load washed and dried in 1.5 hour was 7.
+A load washed and dried in 1.5 hours was 7.
 What a relief to start the cruise with clean clothes.

 CruiseDay 1 - Cruise embarkation in Rome Photo (5/16/2012, Wednesday):

 Mariner of the Seas was set to sail at 5pm from Civitavecchia port, so we had to get on board by 3pm on embarkation day.
 The ship offered transfer from central Rome or Fiumicino airport to Civitavecchia for US$92/pp; a privately booked car service cost about 140 for two; but a train ride on a regional train from Rome to Civitavecchia took 70 minutes and cost only 4.50/pp. Since we are familiar with taking trains in Italy, we naturally took the train.

 After a breakfast of croissant and coffee at our hotel, we went for a brief sight-seeing by walking to Santa Maria della Vittoria church to see one of Gian Lorenzo Bernini's sculptures, St. Teresa in Ecstasy.
 This masterpiece revived Bernini's artistic career.
 We would get to know more about Bernini after we came back to Rome and visited the Borghese Gallery on the last day of this trip.